Triathlon is a multisport event that consists of swimming, cycling, and running.

 – What is a training plan?

-– The benefits of following a training plan
+– The benefits of following it

-– How to use a training plan
+– How to use a plan for training

 – Common mistakes to avoid